DeFiHackLabs/Solidity-Intensive-CoLearning/MaggieS.md

 I also need to improve my ability in all aspects if one day Web3 needs me.

-What is there to be afraid of when I can survive in the hardest period?

 Someday he needs me, I can stand up and protect him.
 I know I can do it.

 But the premise is that I must go through enough tempering and growth.

+Is there a better opportunity than I can survive the hardest time alone?

 Maybe he would say he doesn't need it, but, I have to have this ability.